ucdavis/ucd-theme-tasks/README.md

 https://vitejs.dev/config/

 ### Default Tasks
-`tasks-config.default.js` contains all of the default configuration for controlling the tasks.
+`tasks-config.default.mjs` contains all of the default configuration for controlling the tasks.
 This file can be referenced for all possible config options.
 Docs can be found at [https://github.com/ucdavis/ucd-theme-tasks/blob/master/docs/config.md](https://github.com/ucdavis/ucd-theme-tasks/blob/master/docs/config.md)